-Not a space to be viewed by any public eyes – however, being your sanctuary, it’s a space we want to be clean and comfortable.
-A long day’s work can be simply washed away as we relax in a clean room with a fresh bed and not tripping over dirty clothes on the floor!
+The bedroom is not a space to be viewed by any public eyes!
+However, being your sanctuary, it’s a space we want to be clean and comfortable.
+A long day’s work can be simply washed away as we relax in a clean room with fresh bed sheets and not tripping over dirty clothes!

 Some quick tips

 - Throw your clothes in the laundry or put them away.